web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/database.md

 will (by default) automatically migrate it.

-There is much more to say, but we refer you to Mito's good documentation and to the Cookbook.
+There is much more to say, but we refer you to Mito's good documentation and to the Cookbook (links below).

 ## How to integrate the databases into the web frameworks